Noise-robust proofs of quantum network nonlocality: Introduction

 Notably, it is possible to observe quantum nonlocality with parties performing a fixed measurement \cite{Fritz_2012,Branciard_2012}; see also \cite{Polino2023} for a recent experiment.
 That is, in each round of the experiment, each party provides an output, but they receive no input.
 This in contrast to the standard Bell test where the use of measurement inputs is essential.

 Another key aspect of the network setting is the possibility to exploit joint entangled measurements (where one or more eigenstates are non-separable) \cite{gisin2019entanglement}.
-Similarly as in quantum teleportation, the combination of entangled states and entangled joint measurements allows for strong correlations to be distributed across the entire network.
-Notably, this leads to novel forms of quantum nonlocal correlations that are genuine to the network structure \cite{Renou_2019}, in the sense that they crucially rely on the use of entanglement joint measurements \cite{Supic2022,Sekatski2023}.
+Similarly, as in quantum teleportation, the combination of entangled states and entangled joint measurements allows for strong correlations to be distributed across the entire network.
+Notably, this leads to novel forms of quantum nonlocal correlations that are genuine to the network structure \cite{Renou_2019}, in the sense that they crucially rely on the use of entangled joint measurements \cite{Supic2022,Sekatski2023}.
 This is possible for a simple triangle network, as in Fig. 1.

 While these works represent significant progress in our understanding of quantum nonlocality, they suffer from one major limitation.
 Namely, these proofs of genuine quantum network nonlocality are derived in an ideal noiseless setting, where the sources distribute ideal (pure) quantum states and nodes perform ideal (projective) quantum measurements.
-However, these proofs no longer apply when any realistic level of noise is considered.
+Formally, these proofs are based on the concept of ``token counting'' rigidity \cite{Renou_2019,renou2022network,Boreiri2023}, which so far only applies to the ideal (noiseless) case.
+Hence, these nonlocality proofs no longer apply when any realistic noise level is considered.
 This represents a major hurdle towards any practical implementation or application of these ideas, as any experiment features a certain amount of noise originating from unavoidable technical imperfections.
 Moreover, numerical analysis based on neural networks indicates noise-robust nonlocality \cite{krivachy_neural_2020}.

 One can draw a parallel with the situation of nonlocality in the mid-sixties.
 Indeed, John Bell's initial proof of nonlocality applied only to the idealized case of a pure entangled state and projective local measurements \cite{Bell}.
-A key step was then made by Clauser, Horne, Shimony and Holt who derived a noise-robust proof of quantum nonlocality via their famous CHSH Bell inequality \cite{CHSH}, which enabled the first Bell experiments.
-This is still today the most commonly used test of nonlocality, and the basis of many applications within the device-independent approach (see e.g. \cite{review}).
+A key step was then made by Clauser, Horne, Shimony, and Holt who derived a noise-robust proof of quantum nonlocality via their famous CHSH Bell inequality \cite{CHSH}, which enabled the first Bell experiments \cite{CHSH_ex_2,CHSH_ex_3}.
+This is still today the most commonly used test of nonlocality \cite{Hensen_2016, shalm2015strong,Zeilinger_Bell}, and the basis of many applications within the device-independent approach (see e.g. \cite{review}).